FrikyMediaLP/FrikyBot/README.md

 ## Updates

-Take a look at the [Trello]() Page to see upcomming Features and Updates
+Take a look at the [Trello](https://trello.com/b/yjQ75foa/frikybot) Page or the official [Twitter](https://twitter.com/FrikyBot) Account to see upcomming Features and Updates

 ## Built With
 * [Node.js](https://nodejs.org) - Server